cvedovini/wp-linkedin/readme.txt

 == Changelog ==

 = Version 1.6 =
-- Updating Dutch translations.
+- Updated Dutch translations.
 - Using `wpautop`instead of `nl2br` in templates.
-- Adding template loading function with debug output of the template path.
-You must have WP_DEBUG set to true to see what template file is used.
+- Added template loading function with debug output of the template path.
+You must have `WP_DEBUG` set to `true` to see what template file is used.
 The file path will be printed inside an HTML comment just before the template output.
+- Error messages are now visible only when `WP_DEBUG` set to `true` otherwise they are printed as HTML comments.
 - Ability to add your LinkedIn card after each of your posts.
-- Adding hook to enable extensions to override the LinkedIn API oauth token.
+- Added hook `linkedin_oauthtoken` to enable extensions to override the LinkedIn API oauth token.
+- Added hook `linkedin_template` to enable extensions to override the template to be used.

 = Version 1.5.5 =
 - Bug fix: Invalid url to refresh token in token expiry alert email.